Elementary school (grades K-5) · Webb City, MO

 How many students attend Mark Twain Elem.?

 Mark Twain Elem. has 186 students enrolled.
-It is a elementary school in WEBB CITY, MO.
+It is an elementary school in Webb City, MO.

 What is the student-teacher ratio at Mark Twain Elem.?